-Exogenous ketones are supplements to a low-carb diet, and can help you reach ketosis much quicker.
-This is something taken externally as oppose to being produced naturally by your body.
-They work by tricking your body into thinking it’s using ketones instead of carbs for energy.
+Exogenous ketones are supplements for a low-carb diet and can help you reach ketosis much quicker.
+This is something taken externally as opposed to being produced naturally by your body.
+They work by rapidly elevating your blood ketone levels, thus putting you into ketosis.

-By supplementing your ketogenic diet with exogenous ketones, you can reach ketosis faster and speed up weight loss while also reducing the amount of time you can be experiencing the keto flu (a common flu often induced when you drastically cut carbs from your diet).
-Be warned, however, exogenous ketones are known to taste pretty terrible.
+By supplementing with exogenous ketones, you can reach ketosis faster and speed up weight loss while also reducing the amount of time you experience symptoms of the keto flu.

 While these are the surest ways to get you to ketosis the quickest, there are plenty more factors you should keep in mind when embarking on a ketogenic diet.

-Hydration—Stay hydrated!
-When you cut carbs drastically, you’ll experience a loss of water weight, so it’s important make sure you’re sufficiently hydrated.
+Hydration: Stay hydrated!
+When you cut carbs drastically, you’ll experience a loss of water weight, so it’s important to make sure you’re sufficiently hydrated.